- Publications & Insights

 Craig has B.Com and LLB degrees from the University of KwaZulu-Natal.

-- On the commercial side, Craig advised MTN, Neotel and Vodacom in the procurement (and he chairs the steering committee overseeing the implementation) of each party’s fibre optic networks across South Africa, as well as:
+On the commercial side, Craig advised MTN, Neotel and Vodacom in the procurement (and he chaired the steering committee overseeing the implementation) of each party’s fibre optic networks across South Africa, as well as: